Bitcoin's Rise Prompts Questions Of Who's Buying Into It

 “There is no central authority,” Campo replied.

-The reality is there is a lot we do not know, like who is buying and selling it.
+The reality is there is a lot we do not know about it, like who is buying and selling it.

 “I can’t see any patterns.
 I’m assuming it’s the younger generations’ right,” Campo said.